jawordpressorg/core-handbook/core/testing/automated-testing/phpunit.md

 *   `R` means a test is marked as “risky”.
 What will be marked as risky, very much depends on the configuration in the `phpunit.xml.dist` file.
 This can be tests which are particularly slow or don’t perform assertions.
 *   `I` means a test was marked as incomplete, i.e. not yet implemented.

-Note: On Windows and seeing weird codes in your command-line screen output?
+On Windows and seeing weird codes in your command-line screen output?
 Try running with `--colors=never`.

 ### Running Specific Tests